 Specialty

 Specialist dentists who focus on particular treatment areas earn significantly more than general practitioners on average.
-Some of the most lucrative dental specialties include:
+Four of the most lucrative dental specialties include:

 Specialists invest 3-6 additional years after dental school to complete residency training and earn specialty credentials.
 Their advanced expertise commands higher pay in the job market.